A twin error gauge for Kaczmarz's iterations: The Error Gauge and the

-\subsection{Analysis of an error gauge: the consistent case}
+\subsection{Analysis of an error gauge: the noise-free consistent case}

-Here, we use \eqref{eq:error_gauge} as an \emph{error gauge}, which indicates the accuracy of the solution of the linear system.
+Here, we propose to employ \eqref{eq:error_gauge} as an \emph{error gauge}, which estimates the accuracy of the iterates.
 When the approximations are different, but converge to the same solution at the same rate, the difference between them will vanish at the same rate.
 Therefore this gives us a simple error gauge.

-To obtain two different iterates $\bx_k$ and $\widetilde{\bx}_k$ of Kaczmarz's method to be used in \eqref{eq:error_gauge}, we use down-sweeps and up-sweeps, respectively.
-The latter is simply obtained by reversing the row order in \eqref{eq:ART}, i.e., $i=m,m{-}1,\dots,1$.
-The iterates of the up-sweep version, or twin, can be written as
+To obtain two different iterates $\bx_k$ and $\bup_k$ of Kaczmarz's method to be used in \eqref{eq:error_gauge}, we use down-sweeps and up-sweeps, respectively.

-and the iteration matrix of the up-sweep version is given by $\bG^T$.
-Now the important observation is that the asymptotic convergence rates of the up-sweep Kaczmarz method and the down-sweep Kaczmarz method are the same.
-According to \eqref{eq:error_gauge}, the only other ingredient we need to obtain a valid error gauge is that $\bx_k$ and $\widetilde{\bx}_k$ are different for all $k$; this will in general be the case for Kaczmarz's method unless there is some stupefying coincidence.
-Comparing the iterates from up-sweeps and down-sweeps will therefore allow us to estimate the error.

-\begin{keypoint} For Kaczmarz method, the iteration matrix $\bG$ is not symmetric, even for symmetric $\bA$. \end{keypoint}
+\begin{keypoint} For Kaczmarz's method, the iteration matrix $\bG$ is generally not symmetric, even for symmetric $\bA$. \end{keypoint}

 Before stating the results, we recall that the condition number of a simple eigenvalue $\lambda$ is given by